 Dedicated Women’s Cardiology Program

 One such initiative is the Magee-Womens Heart Program, a dedicated women’s cardiology program.
-“This is an important endeavor because women have unique cardiovascular risk factors that are often overlooked,” says Dr. Mulukutla.
+“This is an important endeavor because women have unique cardiovascular risk factors that are often overlooked,” says Dr. Mulukutla who sees patients in Coraopolis, the North Hills, and Oakland.
 “This is an opportunity to further provide comprehensive care for women.”

 Women often seek cardiovascular care during their childbearing years and then later in their post-menopausal years, but tend to skip it between the ages of 40 and 60.
 That’s a bad idea because risk factors for heart disease start to accumulate in that age range, according to Dr. Mulukutla.